 There are a lot of decisions we will make in our lives that aren’t discussed specifically in Scripture.
-For example… what college should I go to?
+For example… What college should I go to?
 Who should I marry?
 Should I stay at my current job or move on?
 But on the other hand, the Bible has a lot to say about life in general.
 Perhaps there’s a story from the Old Testament that is similar to yours?
 Or maybe there’s a basic biblical principle that could apply to your decision-making?
-If you want to know God’s will, the Scriptures are definitely the first place to start.
+If you want to know God’s will, the Scriptures are definitely a good place to start.

 God places people in our lives who know more than us for a reason.
 Parents, grandparents, teachers, pastors… God meant for us to learn and grow from people wiser than us.

 This may seem like an odd way to understand God’s will for your life, but then again… it may be one of the most important things we do in seeking His will.

 The Bible tells us that God has great plans for our lives, and He is certainly in the business of carrying out those plans if we are willing to be used by Him.
 Look around at the people He has placed in your life.
 Perhaps He has you right where He wants you.
 Are you having trouble at work?
 Maybe He has plans for you to accomplish there.
 Are you struggling financially?
 Perhaps He wants to teach you to rely on Him completely to meet your needs.

 Trust your gut (and by “gut” I mean the Holy Spirit).